 For many years, dental implants have been used for tooth replacement, and implants have become common in modern dentistry.
-Over time, different types of materials have been used to create the dental implants, and non-metal dental implants are becoming more popular with both patients and holistic dentists.
+Over time, different types of materials have been used to create the dental implants, and non-metal dental implants are becoming more popular with both patients and biological dentists.

 There are several unique aspects to using a non-metal dental implant instead of a metal implant, including:

-Additionally, holistic dentists have been concerned about “oral galvanism,” which is the electrical effect that can occur in a person’s mouth when metal materials are used.
+Additionally, biological dentists have been concerned about “oral galvanism,” which is the electrical effect that can occur in a person’s mouth when metal materials are used.
 When metal is used for fillings or to replace missing teeth, a low-level electrical current can be formed because the saliva in the mouth connects all of the metal pieces.
-It has been said that this electrical current can have a negative impact on health, which is why holistic dentists often use non-metal implants instead.
+It has been said that this electrical current can have a negative impact on health, which is why biological dentists often use non-metal implants instead.
 Non-metal implants are considered to be safer in the long run.

 Dental implants can be used when a tooth has been damaged beyond repair.
 They are a good alternative to a dental bridge, which is the process where a fake tooth is held in place by attaching it to the teeth on either side.
 Implants may also be used is as an alternative to dentures, and the implant is preferred instead of dentures because an implant is feels like the natural tooth is in place.